Andenes

-The 1.76 km2 village has a population (2018) of 2,694 which gives the village a population density of 1440 PD/km2.
+The 1.76 km2 village has a population (2023) of 2,535 and a population density of 1440 PD/km2.

 History

 Andenes was already an important fishing village during the Iron Age.
 By the early 1900s, it had become one of the largest fishing ports in Norway.

-The municipality of Andenes was established on 1 January 1924 when it was separated from Dverberg municipality.
-Initially, Andenes had 2,213 residents.
-On 1 January 1964, Andenes was merged with Dverberg and Bjørnskinn municipalities to create the new municipality of Andøy.
+On 1 January 1924, the northern part of Dverberg Municipality was separated to become the new Andenes Municipality, including the village of Andenes, which became its administrative centre.
+Initially, Andenes Municipality had 2,213 residents.
+On 1 January 1964, Andenes Municipality was merged with Dverberg Municipality and Bjørnskinn Municipality to create the new Andøy Municipality.

 In the early 1980s, the population of the village of Andenes was 3,770, which made it the largest village in Vesterålen.
 The downsizing of Andøya Air Station and general population centralization in Norway has led to a dramatic decline in inhabitants over the last 20 years.

-Tourism has become an important sounce of income for Andenes in recent years.
+Tourism has become an important source of income for Andenes in recent years.
 The town's location on the coast by a narrow section of continental shelf has led to the town becoming a major centre for whale watching.

+The lighthouse of Andenes is a famous landmark, finished in 1859.
+It is open for visitors the whole year.

 Name

 The Old Norse form of the name was Andarnes (from originally Amdarnes).
 The first element is the genitive case of Ömd (the old name of the island Andøya) and the last element is nes which means "headland".

+During the danish rule, the name Andenæs, was used.
+But changed to Andenes in the early 1900.